growdigital/forestgarden.wales/content/blog/gardening-vernacular.md

 draft: false
 ---

 Long before I stumbled into forest gardening, I always loved allotments.
 My parents had one, with chickens and runner beans, hot sun and fresh peas.
-We had one for a short while, amidst the most magical of places, with fish-filled ponds, warm brick walls, rickety hide-outs and tangling paths.
+And then my young family had one for a short while, amidst the most magical of places, with fish-filled ponds, warm brick walls, rickety hide-outs and tangling paths.

 What I like most about allotments is the sense of cobbled together idiosyncratic usefulness in a private place.
 Nothing is on show for the outside world, it is personal and enclosed.
 It is **[vernacular](https://en.oxforddictionaries.com/definition/us/vernacular)**.
 And vernacular is not a style, it cannot be copied successfully.